cs3451-f21/cs3451-f21.github.io/_pages/syllabus.md

 We intend to have regular quizzes, hopefully as many as 1 per week.
 The quizzes are intended to reinforce the material covered in the readings and lectures, and will be administered on Canvas.
 We will drop the two lowest quiz grades at the end of the semester.

-There will be two exams (midterm and final), equally waited, each covering half the semester material.
+We intend to have two exams (midterm and final), equally waited, each covering half the semester material.
 The final will only cover the material after the midterm.
+These may change to an online format, or multiple smaller exams, depending on how the semester (and pandemic) progresses.
+You will be given advance notice if these exam plans change.

 # Collaboration and Web Resources